Ajit Doval to continue as NSA, gets Cabinet rank

 National Security Advisor (NSA) Ajit Doval, a close confidant of Prime Minister Narendra Modi, was on Monday reappointed to the post for five more years and given Cabinet rank in the second term of the NDA government.

-The Government of India on Monday reappointed Doval as NSA and upgraded his position from Minister of State (MoS) rank to a Cabinet in recognition of his contribution over the last five years in the security of the countr, sources said.
+The Government of India on Monday reappointed Doval as NSA and upgraded his position from Minister of State (MoS) rank to a Cabinet in recognition of his contribution over the last five years in the security of the country.

+The order issued by Appointments Committee of Cabinet dated June 2 said, "The Appointments Committee of Cabinet has approved the appointment of Ajit Doval IPS (Retd) as National Security Advisor with effect from 31.05.219.
+His appointment will co-terminus with the term of the Prime Minister or until further orders, whichever is earlier.
+During the term of his office, he will be assigned the rank of Cabinet Minister in the Table of Precedence."

 Doval's appointment will be for five years, they added.